pamparamm/sd-perturbed-attention/README.md

-# Various Guidance implementations for ComfyUI / SD WebUI (Forge/reForge)
+# Various Guidance implementations for ComfyUI / SD WebUI (reForge)

 Implementation of